 • For International Master’s degree programmes:

-- Non-EU citizens living outside EU: the call for applications will be available from mid December 2019 on.
+- Non-EU citizens living outside EU: the call for applications is open from 20 December 2019 to 31 March 2020.

 - EU citizens and non-EU citizens living in EU: please go to http://www.univr.it/en/iscrizioni.
 Non-EU students holding a valid Italian study permit will be allowed to take the admission tests in order to enrol in one of the University’s programmes under the same terms and conditions as the EU citizens, and they will be included in the same ranking list.

 • For other Master's and Bachelor’s degree programmes: please go to http://www.univr.it/en/iscrizioni

 • If you’d like to attend individual modules and take the corresponding exams without having to enrol in a specific degree programme, please go to Enrolment in single courses

 Non-EU citizens living outside EUBEFORE LEAVING FOR ITALY From March to July 2020 you will need to carry out the pre-enrolment procedures through the Italian Embassy or Consulate in your home country.
 Please note: you can only indicate one preference, i.e. only one degree programme at one university (each programme has a number of available places for non-EU citizens).
 You will also need to request a study visa.

 You must take and pass an Italian language test, which will take place at the CLA (University Language Centre) end of August - beginning of September 2020 (the date will be indicated by the Ministry).

 Students who meet the following requirements are not required to take an Italian language test: